 How do managers assess soft skills?

-Here’s how you can push past canned answers and “game face” to size up an interviewee’s soft skills and find the candidate who best suits your needs.
+How you can push past canned answers and “game face” to size up an interviewee’s soft skills and find the candidate who best suits your needs?

 Take note of nonverbal cues

-Watch how jobseekers interact with other people in the waiting room.
-Did they thank your assistant for the cup of coffee he brought out?
+2. Watch how jobseekers interact with other people in the waiting room.
+Did they thank your assistant for the cup of coffee they brought out?
 Did they walk into your office with confidence or stroll in, hands in pockets, like they own the place?
 How about eye contact?

 Evaluate their attention to detail